ArunMichaelDsouza/ng-youtube-embed/README.md

 Supported values are : ``true`` and ``false``.

 #### ``start {number}``
 This parameter causes the player to begin playing the video at the given number of seconds from the start of the video.
+If you have a playlist, then this parameter will only work for the first video.
 Supported value is a positive integer.

 #### ``theme {string}``